 Shweta is a regular commentator in TV and print media.
 She holds an M.Sc. in Economics from the LSE.
 She is currently pursuing MSc. in Finance (part-time) from the London Business School.

-Konstantinos Venetis joined TS Lombard in February 2015 as an economist.
-His coverage is global, with a focus on Japan and North Asia.
-He also publishes on oil and the industrial metal markets.
+Konstantinos Venetis joined TS Lombard in February 2015.
+His coverage is global, with a focus on the UK, Australia, oil and industrial metals.
 He has well-rounded experience in financial markets, starting his career at Bear Stearns’ investment banking division and subsequently working as a trader, fund manager and research analyst.